-RCMP put hundreds of files on hold in shift toward anti-terrorism
+RCMP shelved hundreds of organized-crime cases after terror attacks

 Over all, the INSETS spent about three times as much money as they were budgeted to spend.
 These overruns occurred even while similar RCMP squads – notably white-collar market-enforcement teams – often never came close to spending their annual allotments.

 The INSETS were allotted budgets of $10-million each year shortly after they were created in the early 2000s and soon started overrunning these budgets by hundreds of thousands of dollars.
-By a decade later, the overruns had increased to consistent $15- to $20-million, and in 2014 and 2015, after the terrorist attacks that killed the soldiers, the INSETs were overspending by $50-million each year.
+By a decade later, the overruns had increased consistently by $15-million to $20-million, and in 2014 and 2015, after the terrorist attacks that killed the soldiers, the INSETs were overspending by $50-million each year.
 Last year, the overrun was reduced to $40-million.

 In a June interview with The Globe, RCMP Deputy Commissioner of federal policing Gilles Michaud spoke of his hopes to refocus detectives on outlaw bikers, money laundering and cybercrime investigations.
 He disavowed strategies of fighting terrorists with police blitzes.
 "You divert 100 or so police officers to national security … right out of the gate, they are not as effective as they could be because it's a new world for them."